Commercial Sod Installation • Palm Beach County

 Commercial Installation Timeline

 Timelines scale with square footage, site prep scope, and phasing requirements.
-Below is a typical flow for a full commercial renovation.
-We keep you updated at every step.
+The flow below reflects a typical full commercial renovation.
+Updates happen at every step — nothing goes quiet mid-project.

-On-site walk-through with property manager or GC.
-We measure, test soil, run irrigation, map conditions, and deliver a detailed proposal with itemized prep, materials, variety recommendation, and phased scheduling.
+On-site walk-through with the property manager or GC.
+Square footage, soil testing, irrigation verification, and condition mapping across the site — delivered as a detailed proposal with itemized prep, materials, variety recommendation, and phased scheduling.

-Scalp and remove dead material.
-Deep till to relieve compaction.
-Import and blend topsoil where needed.
-Grade for positive drainage.
-Apply amendments and micronutrients based on soil test results.
-Rake and roll to a finished surface.
+Dead material scalped and removed.
+Deep tilling to relieve compaction.
+Topsoil imported and blended where needed.
+Grade set for positive drainage.
+Amendments and micronutrients applied based on soil test results.
+Raked and rolled to a finished surface ready for sod.

 Same-day harvest from certified growers.
 Staggered joints, tight seams, clean cuts at hardscape edges.
-Rolled for full soil contact.
-Initial watering-in before the crew leaves the site.
+Rolled for full soil contact throughout.
+Initial watering-in completed before the crew leaves the site.

 Post-install zone check to confirm even coverage on new turf.
-We set run times, flag any heads that need adjustment, and provide the watering schedule to your maintenance team or irrigation contractor.
+Run times get set, heads that need adjustment get flagged, and the watering schedule goes to the maintenance team or irrigation contractor before handoff.

-We guide watering cadence, first mow timing, and early nutrition.
+Watering cadence, first mow timing, and early nutrition are guided through the establishment window.
 Site check-ins to monitor rooting progress.
-Handoff with a clear maintenance plan so your crew knows exactly how to keep momentum.
+Handoff includes a clear maintenance plan so the landscape crew knows exactly what the turf needs going forward.

 Commercial Sod Installation FAQs